youshido-php/GraphQLBundle/README.md

 ## Documentation

 Symfony features include:
-- AbstractContainerAwareField class used for auto passing container to field, ability to use it in resolve field function:
+- AbstractContainerAwareField class used for auto passing container to field, add ability to use container in resolve function:
 ```php
 class RootDirField extends AbstractContainerAwareField
 {